Senior Service (song)

-"Senior Service" is a song written by new wave musician Elvis Costello and performed by Elvis Costello and the Attractions for his 1979 album Armed Forces.
+"Senior Service" is a song written by new wave musician Elvis Costello and performed by Elvis Costello and the Attractions for their 1979 album Armed Forces.
 Featuring a danceable arrangement inspired by David Bowie, the song includes punning lyrics referencing the cigarette brand of the same name and decrying the effects of the elderly on the British welfare system.

 "Senior Service" was released on Armed Forces as an album track and did not get released as a single.
 It has since seen positive critical reception from critics.

 Background

 "Senior Service" was, according to Costello, heavily influenced by textures on David Bowie's albums Station to Station, Low, and "Heroes", albums that Costello and the Attractions had been listening to regularly during the recording of Armed Forces.
 Costello explained, "The effect of [Bowie's influence] can be heard overtly in the keyboard and background voices" on the song.
 The production on the song is notably "crisp" and "bright"; with a stop-start drum part from Pete Thomas and a keyboard line from Steve Nieve that has been compared to ABBA, the song's arrangement is notably dance-friendly.

 Lyrically, "Senior Service" references both the Royal Navy and the cigarette brand of the same name, a brand marketed toward middle-class suburbanites.
 The cigarette brand was a favorite of Costello producer Nick Lowe.
 Wordplay related to the cigarette brand can be seen in lyrics such as "It's the breath you took too late/It's the death that's worse than fate".
 According to Geoffrey Himes of The Washington Post, the song "assaults older workers who clog up Britain's seniority-based social system".